popemkt/chrome-new-tab/chrome-extension-ts/PROJECT_STRUCTURE.md

 Understanding how files connect requires tracing the entry points:

-1. The manifest specifies HTML files for different extension components
+1. The manifest sp ecifies HTML files for different extension components
 2. Each HTML file loads a JavaScript entry point
 3. These entry points import components and utilities from other files
 4. Components use shared packages for common functionality